edge-js/lexer/errors/E_CANNOT_SEEK_STATEMENT.md

 # E_CANNOT_SEEK_STATEMENT

-This exception is raised when you are write raw text in the same line as the tag.
+This exception is raised when you write raw text in the same line as the tag.

 #### Invalid
 ```edge
 @if(username === 'virk') Hello {{ username }} @endif
 ```

 #### Invalid
 ```edge